 Interview dressing don’ts

-- Don’t show too much skin: The point of an interview is to see how you interact with the family.
-You may be asked to play with the kids to see how your personalities mesh, so don’t come dressed for an evening out on the town.
+Don’t show too much skin: The point of an interview is to see how you interact with the family.
+You may be asked to play with the kids to see how your personalities mesh, so don’t come dressed for an evening out in town.
 Do the grandma test: Would you wear this outfit to visit your grandmother?